keanpaderes/BioInfo-c/README.md

 function returns 1(true in c) if the string str is valid based on the alphabet.
 (Returns int as boolean data type is not supported in C.)
 - **int getSkew(char *genome, int index)** - Given a genome string and a valid nth place of nucleotide, returns the G-C skew of the given genome.
 - **int getMaxSkew(char *genome, int index)** - Given a genome string and a valid nth place of nucleotide, returns the maximum G-C skew of the given genome from the first to the nth nucleotide.
+- **int getMinSkew(char *genome, int index)** - Given a genome string and a valid nth place of nucleotide, returns the minimum G-C skew of the given genome from the first to the nth nucleotide.